abingdonpta/abingdonpta/content/posts/2022-08-19 Rising kindergarten playdate/index.md

 ---
-title: One More Rising Kindergarten Playdate
+title: Rising Kindergarten Playdate at Bailey's Branch Park
 summary: The PTA is hosting a popsicle playdate in Bailey's Branch Park on August 28.
 slug: rising kindergarten playdate
 date: 2022-08-19T07:00:00-04:00